doofin/functorcoder/README.md

 # functorcoder
 **functorcoder** is an open source AI coding assistant utilizing LLM (Large Language Model) with algebraic and modular design in Scala.js.
-It's aimed at providing a clean and extensible architecture for AI coding assistants, which is helpful for understanding basic mechanics if you want to build your own AI coding assistant.
+It aims at providing a clean and extensible architecture for AI coding assistants, which is helpful for understanding basic mechanics if you want to build your own AI coding assistant.

 features aiming to implement:
 - code generation: completion, documentation